 - “I can’t deal with people saying America is the best nation in the world.
 Be critical.
 Be conscious.
 Don’t be idiots.”
 (2/4/13)

-- On April 15, 2013, Alawa responded to activist Pamela Geller’s assertion that the Boston Marathon bombings of that day were acts of “jihad” by tweeting: “go fuck yourself.”
+- On April 15, 2013, Alawa responded to activist Pamela Geller’s assertion that the terrorist bombings that day at the Boston Marathon were acts of “jihad” by tweeting: “go fu** yourself.”
 (4/15/13)

 - “We are living in a country that deems it ‘freedom of speech’ to spew absolutely hateful ish [slang for sh**] about Muslims.
 That’s not freedom of speech.”
 (4/22/13)

 - “You can’t say something intolerant [toward Muslims] and not expect consequences.
 Not on my watch.”
 (4/26/13)

 - “9/11 is your day to pull out your flag themed clothing, and my day [as a Muslim] to look behind my back as I walk home.”
 (9/17/14)

 - “… I can’t wait until [the television program] @TheBachelor has a man or woman be the star of the show that isn’t pure white.
 Or ‘prettily mixed.’
 Because, Ya know, @TheBachelor, white people in America?
 They’re not gonna be dominant majority for much longer.”
 (February 2015)